About the Asthma and Allergy Foundation of America

 The Asthma and Allergy Foundation of America (AAFA), a not-for-profit organization founded in 1953, is the leading patient organization for people with asthma and allergies, and the oldest asthma and allergy patient group in the world.

-AAFA is dedicated to improving the quality of life for people with asthma and allergic diseases through education, advocacy and research.
+AAFA is dedicated to saving lives and reducing the burden of disease for people with asthma and allergies through support, advocacy, education, and research.

 For Life Without Limits™

 Asthma and allergies affect most people in the United States in some way.
 In 1953, three allergists started AAFA to raise money for education and research.
-Now, AAFA also offers resources and advocacy for all those affected, as well as healthcare providers and policymakers.
-Our goal is for those with asthma and allergies to live life without limits.
+Now, AAFA also offers resources and advocacy for all those affected, as well as health care providers and policymakers.
+Understanding that asthma and allergies can be very challenging to manage, our goal is to help people live life without limits.

 AAFA offers many educational programs and tools, such as: